Rarst/fragment-cache/readme.md

 # License Info

-Laps own code is licensed under GPLv2+ and it makes use of code from:
+Fragment Cache own code is licensed under GPLv2+ and it makes use of code from:

  - Composer (MIT)
  - Pimple (MIT)